jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 Using Synopsys VCS for 4-state RTL simulation
 -------------------------------------------------------------------------

 Using the PyMTL simulation framework can give us a good foundation in verifying a design.
-However, the PyMTL RTL simulation is only a 2-state simulation, meaning a signal can only be `0` or `1`.
-An alternative form of RTL simulation is a 4-state simulation, in which signals can be `0`, `1`, `x`, or `z`. {TODO add paragraph about advantages of 4-state simulation}
+However, the PyMTL RTL simulation that you may be accustomed to in ECE 4750 is only a 2-state simulation, meaning a signal can only be `0` or `1`.
+An alternative form of RTL simulation is a 4-state simulation, in which signals can be `0`, `1`, `x`, or `z`.

 It is important to note a key difference between 2-state and 4-state simulation.
 In 2-state simulation, each variable is initialized to a determined value.
 This initial condition assumption may or may not be what happens in actual silicon!
 As a result, a different initial condition could introduce a bug that was not caught by our PyMTL3 2-state RTL simulation.
 In 4-state simulations no such assumptions are made.
 Instead, every signal begins as `x`, and only resolves to a `0` or `1` after it is driven or resolved using x-propagation. {TODO add paragraph about x propagation?}

 You may notice in your designs that you are passing all 2-state simulations, but fail every 4-state simulation.
-Oftentimes the key to this is that output is an `x` for some cycle.
-We consider it best practice to reset output registers to zero on a reset, but also to `&` invalid output data with `0`, so you can have a deterministic output for every cycle of your test.
+Oftentimes the key to this is that an output is an `x` for some cycle.
+We consider it best practice to force invalid output data to zero, to avoid `x`'s in your 4-state simulation, and provide a deterministic output for every cycle no matter the initial condition.

 To create a 4-state simulation, let's start by creating another build directory for our vcs work.